 Which sports does Maranatha offer?

-Fall sports: men’s cross country, women’s cross country, men’s soccer, women’s soccer, and volleyball
+Fall sports: men’s cross country, women’s cross country, men’s soccer, women’s soccer, and women's volleyball

 Spring sports: baseball and softball